094459/q-workshop/README.md

 > You will notice that files update in your local repo.
 >

+*Checking Amazon Q Developer logs*

+Before we complete this lab, from the VSCode tab OUTPUT select AMAZON Q LOGS from the pulldown.
+Take a few minutes to explore the output.
+You can see in more details how Amazon Q Developer is interacting with the backend model that is being served by Amazon Bedrock.

 Before proceeding to the next lab, shut down the application by using CTRL + C and returning to the command prompt.